joggie/job-interview-task-gitops/STORY.md

 There is a startup company called *WhizU Corp* that suddenly got the idea to develop the best possible SaaS product ever. <br>
 Currently there are two people at the start, Tom, the big visionaire, and Bob, the tech guy.
 Tom worked already at different tech places so he has a good understanding what current trends are and where one may look into.
-Bob previously has been developing uncountable amount of PHP based portals, shops and other great stuff but unfortunatelly he doesn't ee himself as a superhuman rockstar cloud native developer.
+Bob previously has been developing uncountable amount of PHP based portals, shops and other great stuff but unfortunatelly he doesn't see himself as a superhuman rockstar cloud native developer.
 But he always tries his best.

 As time is limited and it's important to make the first steps at least, the guys decide to boot on a cloud with the initial version.
 With the time they plan to learn and improve.